Last updated on January 16, 2026

 Is the ZZ plant lucky at home?

 In Feng Shui, it is often called the ‘Fortune Tree’ and symbolizes prosperity and good fortune, as well as endurance and longevity.
-I recommend it in the southeast corner of your home.
-This will help attract positive energy.
+In Feng Shui, it is often recommended to place it in the southeast corner of the home to attract positive energy.

 What Are the Benefits of ZZ Plants?